chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + Semi-automatic rifle with large rounds.
 + Bayonet available (/1 bayo)
 + Scope available (/1 scope).
 Increases accuracy, decreases spread recovery.

+### Stalker Bolt Rifle:
+{: .no_toc .text-delta }

++ Corruption: 1000
++ Layer 1
++ Semi-automatic bolter with 14 rounds
++ 1 and 2 to cycle round types
++ Round types:
+  + HE: Slightly larger explosion than a standard bolter
+  + Ignition: Less splash damage, lights people on fire for a time based on explosion proximity
+  + Shrapnel: Fires a directed shrapnel cone on contact with a surface (or when fuse distance is reached).
+Shrapnel expands perpendicular from struck surface.
+  + Acid: As other acid pools.
++ Pressing C while in mouselook locks in or clears a fuse distance.
+Rounds will then airburst once fuse distance is reached.
+Q and F decreases and increases the fuse distance respectively.
++ EXTREMELY USEFUL for clearing people off rooftops, especially if they are cheesing the structure of said rooftop.

 ### Escher Pattern Autocarbine
 {: .no_toc .text-delta }